Noovolari/leapp/README.md

 The App is designed to work with Cloud Providers APIs, CLIs, and SDKs.

-It's a tool that securely [**stores your access information in a secure place**](#vault-strategy) and generates temporary credential sets to access your Cloud from your local machine.
+It's a tool that securely [**stores your access information in a secure place**](https://github.com/Noovolari/leapp/tree/aws-sso#vault-strategy) and generates temporary credential sets to access your Cloud from your local machine.

-> We Strongly believe that access information to Cloud in `~/.aws` or `~/.azure` files are not safe and we prefer to store those information in an encrypted file managed by the system.
+> We Strongly believe that access information to Cloud in `~/.aws` or `~/.azure` files are not safe, and we prefer to store that information in an encrypted file managed by the system.
-> Credentials will be hourly rotated and accessible in those file only when they are needed, so only when Leapp is active.
+> Credentials will be hourly rotated and accessible in those files only when they are needed, so only when Leapp is active.

 ![Leapp App](.github/images/Leapp-Keynote-pitch.001.png)
 # Table of Contents